|Emergency preparedness or disaster planning

 “Always include copies of prescriptions and important medical information such as lists of allergies and personal medical history forms for each traveler in your first aid kit,” says Dr.Frederick Blum, president of the American College of Emergency Physicians (ACEP).
 “Having that information with you ensures that it will be available in the event of an emergency.”
 MedicTag makes this easy!

-Keeps all of your medical information in
+Keeps all of your medical information in one place

 “Medical information that you and your doctors need for your health care is likely scattered in many places.
 That means that important information about medication, allergies, and medical history may not be available when you or a new health care provider needs it.
 That’s why experts recommend that individuals gather information and maintain a personal health record.
 It’s easier than you think, and will likely lead to better health care. ”